biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 ## Getting metadata from existing publications

 We used Claude we were able to extract information from an existing PDF, including ROR information.
-See fig{extract}.
+See Figure \ref{extract}.

 ![Example of Claude extracting metadata from a PDF in JSON format \label{extract}](./claude-extract.png)